Battle of Johnsonville: Battle

 On the evening of November 3, 1864, Forrest's artillerist, Capt.
 John Morton, positioned his guns across the river from the Federal supply base at Johnsonville.
 On the morning of November 4, Undine and the Confederate batteries were attacked by three Union gunboats from Johnsonville under U.S. Navy Lt.
 Edward M. King and by the six Paducah gunboats under Lt.
 Cmdr.
 LeRoy Fitch.
 Capt.
 Frank M. Gracey (a former steamboat captain serving as a Confederate cavalryman) abandoned Undine, setting her on fire.
 Her ammunition magazine exploded, ending Forrest's brief career as a naval commander.
 Despite this loss, the Confederate land artillery was completely effective in neutralizing the threat of the Federal fleets.
 Fitch was reluctant to take his Paducah gunboats through the narrow channel between Reynoldsburg Island and the western bank, so limited himself to long-range fire.
 King withered under the Confederate fire, which hit one of his vessels 19 times, and returned to Johnsonville.
+According to one historian of guerrilla warfare in the Cumberland River valley, possibly describing the 1st Regiment Heavy Artillery U.S. Colored Troops, "Apparently the only sustained resistance came from one of the black regiments, armed with repeating rifles, whose officers claimed that their men prevented Forrest's raiders from crossing the river and destroying the entire facility."

 Capt.
 Morton's guns bombarded the Union supply depot, and the 28 steamboats and barges positioned at the wharf.
-All three of the Union gunboats:Key West, Tawah, and Elfin, were disabled or destroyed.
+All three of the Union gunboats—Key West, Tawah, and Elfin—were disabled or destroyed.
 The Union garrison commander ordered the supply vessels burned to prevent their capture by the Confederates.
 Forrest observed, "By night the wharf for nearly one mile up and down the river presented one solid sheet of flame. ...
 Having completed the work designed for the expedition, I moved my command six miles during the night by the light of the enemy's burning property."